Bridge's Big Backyard

 Grade Level Training

-A pre-walk training is held at Bridge before each walk to familiarize volunteers with the walk route, highlight exciting discoveries, explain how to approach the goals and objectives of the walk and to demonstrate the use of any equipment to be used on the walk.
+A pre-walk training is held at Bridge at 8:30am, the day of the walk, to familiarize volunteers with the walk route, highlight exciting discoveries, explain how to approach the goals and objectives of the walk and to demonstrate the use of any equipment to be used on the walk.
 It is strongly encouraged to attend the pre-walk training to insure volunteers are comfortable with the walk material and are aware of any last minute changes.
 Trainings typically take between 30-60 minutes and usually occur the day of the walk.
 Please read walk guides prior to training so you’re prepared to lead student groups.

 Inside the Classroom